faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     The FP vault has held items such as the 1832 First Vision account and William Clayton's diaries, a person with book-keeping experience and Joseph Smith's recorder and scribe for most of the Nauvoo period.
 LDS Scholars are sometimes granted access to material in the FP vault, and from publication citations [a list of some items in the vault](https://exploringmormonism.com/our-own-peek-into-the-first-presidency-vault/) can be assembled.

+## Discussion

+It seems self-evident from the above examples that the institution and leadership have failed in at least some ways to make relevant data accessible to others, and a general spirit of transparency is a more recent development.

+At a broad-stroke level, perhaps the statements regarding transparency by Elder Ballard and Dr. Holbrook remain reasonable characterizations?
+It could be argued that since this analysis did not uncover copious clear-cut examples of hiding that the general rule is one of transparency?
+At the very least, we can argue that transparency has improved in many regards.
+Recent efforts such as the [Joseph Smith Papers](https://www.josephsmithpapers.org/), the [publication of George Q. Cannon's journal](https://www.churchhistorianspress.org/news/chpress-publishes-george-q-cannon-journals?lang=eng), and the announcement that the Church [will publish the William Clayton diaries](https://juvenileinstructor.org/breaking-news-lds-church-to-publish-the-william-clayton-diaries/) point to a recent trend in openness to critical records.

+However, it is difficult to acknowledge these recent strides in transparency without simultaneously appreciating past limitations and failures.
+Faithful Latter-day Saint historians like Leonard Arrington and Lester Bush have documented a general attitude of data suppression among top LDS leadership.
+And, in emphasizing recent efforts at openness, Steven Snow acknowledged: "in the past there was a tendency to keep a lot of the records closed or at least not give access to information."

-## Motivation and consequences
+### Motivation and consequences

-Should we label these instances "hiding"?  *Hiding* can be seen as implying motivation and/or dishonesty.
+Should we label these instances "hiding"?  *Hiding* tends to imply a particular dishonest motivation.
 Perhaps LDS leadership genuinely viewed their own actions as honest and honorable in every case?
-A number of possible motivations may have been involved.
+To be fair, leaders may have been animated by a number of different motivations or in some instances simply made mistakes.
 For instance, failures in transparency may be viewed as springing from:[^motivations_overlap]

 1. An honest mistake
 2. Benign ignorance